HapCoderWei/homebridge-sampleplugin/README.md

 }

 ```
-Now you can run it with command
+Now you can run it with command:
 ```
 DEBUG=* homebridge -D -U ~/homebridge-dev/config/ -P ~/homebridge-dev/plugin/
 ```